Richard Graham (politician): Education

 In February 2019, Graham along with Chancellor Philip Hammond and Alex Chalk MP formally opened the £5million School of Business and Technology at the University of Gloucestershire.
 The Vice Chancellor Stephen Marston spoke of the “massive contribution to Gloucester and its wellbeing”, whilst the Chancellor added that the investment brings “together academic and business expertise and ensure the students here today develop the skills they need to become the business leaders of the future.”

 Graham along with Nic Dakin co-authored a letter to Chancellor of the Exchequer Philip Hammond seeking more funding for Further Education, which gained the support of 165 MPs from four parties represented in Parliament.
 He handed the letter over to the Chancellor and reiterated the main point that ‘while government policy has protected the incomes of schools and universities, colleges have been dealt an average funding cut of 30% over the last ten years.
 The Chancellor’s departmental spending review is a chance to announce an above inflation increase which would boost skills, productivity and social mobility.’

 Stalking

-With Alex Chalk, Graham has worked on extending the maximum penalty for stalking.
+Graham worked with Alex Chalk on extending the maximum penalty for stalking.
 They introduced a Private Member's Bill in 2016 calling for the limit to be doubled.
-The then justice minister Sam Gyimah thanked Graham for his “considerable efforts in highlighting this issue.” and the law was changed in January 2017 through the Policing and Crime Bill.
+The then justice minister Sam Gyimah thanked Graham for his "considerable efforts in highlighting this issue." and the law was changed in January 2017 through the Policing and Crime Bill.

 Laura Richards, the founder and director of Paladin, the National Stalking Advocacy Service released this statement in support of the work of Graham.
-“This law change will allow Judges greater flexibility when sentencing stalkers and provide some respite for victims of stalking.
+"This law change will allow Judges greater flexibility when sentencing stalkers and provide some respite for victims of stalking.
 This is about justice, ensuring better protection for victims as well as changing lives and saving lives.
-We are grateful to Alex Chalk MP and Richard Graham MP, as well as Baroness Jan Royall for tabling the amendment in the House of Lords.”
+We are grateful to Alex Chalk MP and Richard Graham MP, as well as Baroness Jan Royall for tabling the amendment in the House of Lords."